 Quogue Wildlife Refuge — Quogue

 The Quogue Wildlife Refuge features 305 acres of marked trails that wind around ponds surrounded by fall colors.
-The site's trails are all marked, and after an enjoyable hike stop to visit some of the refuge's resident animals, including its owls and eagles.
+The site's trails are all marked, and after an enjoyable hike, stop to visit some of the refuge's resident animals, including its owls and eagles.
+You can also explore the nature library and gift shop.

 Sears Bellows County Park — Hampton Bays